celestial-30/TMBF/README.md

 # TMBF
-Discord bot to automatically collect information on right wing extremists on discord
+Discord bot that automatically collects information about right wing extremists on discord.